Best Outdoor Security Systems of 2023

 Compared with the companies above, Ring has wider selections of doorbell cameras and standard outdoor security cameras.
 Some cameras are more advanced too; only Ring has floodlight cameras, for instance.
-Average installation time ranges from five to 20 minutes.
+The average installation time ranges from five to 20 minutes.

 Ring has a wide lineup of doorbell video cameras, giving you a choice of hardwired, Ethernet, or battery-powered models.
 Recently they introduced a door camera that fits over peepholes too.
 These smart cameras detect human motion.
 Two-way talk lets you talk with visitors, and you can remotely check the camera view anytime.
 With night vision and lens angles up to 160 degrees, Ring door cameras can catch action anytime… and with custom motion zones, you can focus just on areas that matter.